eunice-f/openclaw/README.md

 <div class="section">
   <h2>Abstract</h2>
   <p>
-    We study contact-rich removal manipulation, where objects must be detached, peeled, or extracted through sequential interactions under partial observability.
-    We introduce OpenClaw, a three-finger robotic hand with modular fingertip force sensing and wrist-frame force representation, together with a nine-task real-robot evaluation suite.
-Experiments show that wrist-frame force sensing improves stability and generalization in removal tasks compared to local-frame sensing and vision-only baselines.
+  We introduce OpenClaw, an open three-finger hand with modular three-axis fingertip force sensing and a wrist-frame multi-finger force representation, together with a nine-task contact-rich removal manipulation suite spanning adhesive detachment, cleaning, self-cleaning, and occluded retrieval.
+We evaluate a unified ACT-based imitation learning policy conditioned on RGB, joint state, and wrist-frame fingertip forces under strict success criteria and held-out real-robot tests, and use controlled ablations to quantify the contribution of wrist-frame force sensing in sequential contact interactions under uncertainty.
   </p>
 </div>